About | People | Services | Projects | Training | Publications

 Course Material:

-Statistical Analysis using SPSS (Half a day)
+Statistical Analysis using R (One day)

 Course Content: